An hour-by-hour account of the Exeter Hotel's first day of trade in 70 days.

 “Pay later,” says Kevin.

 Mark Kamleh gets the second beer poured after the 70 day shutdown.
-He cheers with Manuel and says, “is this legal?”
+He cheers with Manuel and says with a wry grin, “is this legal?”

-It makes it all the better to have places like the Exeter, and the Belgian Beer Café (Manuel’s next stop), to feel at home.
+It makes it all the better to have places like the Exeter, and the Belgian Beer Café (Manuel’s next stop), to feel a sense of ease.

-People are excited and nervous.
-Kevin explains everyone needs to take a seat with their drink.
-No drinking at the bar.
-And with that the excitement moves from the Snake Pit to what we’ve just learned the pub refers to as Mayfair.
+And with that, he moves from the Snake Pit to what we’ve just learned the pub refers to as Mayfair.

 Slowly, the pub is filling up.